capark7/Rockbuster-SQL/README.md

 ## Data
 Opensource tutorial data available from PostgreSQL.

-The dataset is comprised of multiple tables, descriptions and Entity Relationship Diagram can be found in the Rockbuster Data Dictionary.
+The dataset is comprised of multiple tables.
+Descriptions and Entity Relationship Diagram can be found in the Rockbuster Data Dictionary.

 ## Tools
 * PostgreSQL